 The sweating usually happens on both sides of the body and can be made worse by stress or anxiety, the Mayo Clinic notes.
 People with hyperhidrosis may also develop secondary rashes from the buildup of sweat and yeast on the skin.
 "It can cause itching, redness and maceration or breakdown of the skin," Dr. McMahan says.

 Fix it: Keeping the sweat in check usually starts with a prescription-strength antiperspirant (which can be applied to the palms), Dr. McMahan says.
 "If antiperspirants don't help, your physician may try different oral medications or therapies, such as ionophoresis or injections with a neurotoxin such as Botox," she adds.

+There are also topical wipes, but they can be expensive.
 In severe cases, surgery to remove or deactivate the overactive sweat glands may be needed.

 3. You've Got Low Blood Sugar